-For each investigator the following details are required:
+For each investigator the following details are displayed:

 - Type: Is this a PI, a co-PI or a co-I?
 Co-PIs are only allowed for Large Programs and VLBI proposals and have equal access rights to the data.
 The time for the proposal is charged to the different Executives in accordance with the number of co-PIs from each.
-Note that the proposal cover sheet no longer differentiates between the different type of investigator all are shown in a single list with the order randomized. - Full Name: Full name of the investigator as stored in the ALMA user database. - Email: The email address of the investigator. - Affiliation: The affiliation/institute of the investigator. - ALMA ID: This is the username used to access the Science Portal. - Executive: This determines how a project's time will be "charged".
+Investigator names are no longer shown on the Cover Sheet. - Full Name: Full name of the investigator as stored in the ALMA user database. - Email: The email address of the investigator. - Affiliation: The affiliation/institute of the investigator. - ALMA ID: This is the username used to access the Science Portal. - Executive: This determines how a project's time will be "charged".
 Taiwanese users can choose between EA and NA.
-For everyone else, this is fixed to the value entered in the Science Portal.
+For everyone else, this is fixed to the value entered in the Science Portal. - Reviewer: This is the only editable column and is used to designate the investigator who will be responsible for reviewing proposals.